By Allie Schiele

 There is also a close connection between church-state separation, employment discrimination, and religious schools.
 In fact, this is the exact issue that started my own advocacy experience in this issue area.
 Under the ministerial exception, through which religious organizations are exempted from employment discrimination laws for certain employees, religious institutions can fire teachers based on race, gender, sexual orientation and other protected categories.
 This happened at my high school while I was a student, where our new college counselor was fired for being in a same-sex relationship.
 Despite not being a faith leader, this decision was justified under a broad interpretation of who is considered a “minister” under the exception.
 Luckily, through the organizing work of my classmates, we were able to get our school to adopt an anti-discrimination policy protecting employees based on their sexual orientation.

 Religious schools, however, still try to use the ministerial exception to circumvent anti-discrimination laws.
 That’s why AU has fought back in court to protect the rights of these employees to live how they choose without fear of harm from their employers.
-We have fought to protect all kinds of employees from being discriminated against, such as Shelly Fitzgerald, a school counselor fired for her sexual orientation, and Gregg Tucker, a teacher and director of student life fired for organizing an anti-racism assembly.
+We have fought to protect all kinds of employees from being discriminated against, such as Shelly Fitzgerald, a school counselor fired for her sexual orientation.

 Learning about the numerous ways church-state separation impacts my own life and the lives of my peers has made me even more passionate about the issue.
 In fact, I encourage young people to learn more about the connection of church-state separation to their own lives and get involved in the fight for the wall of separation.
 You do not need to be an intern, employee or youth fellow at Americans United to join the fight – you can start right at home!